 DaVinci Resolve is the NLE and color grading software of choice for many creators.
 Find out more about DaVinci Resolve’s minimum system requirements.

 As with all things tech, change comes quickly.
-We’re already on Resolve 16.2, and I originally started compiling this guide in 2015 with Resolve 11.
+Resolve 17 is in beta, and I originally started compiling this guide in 2015 with Resolve 11.
 However, most of the emails and comments I receive are from would-be Resolve users that don’t have the budget to build a monster workstation.
 The questions I get are from people that want to know more about DaVinci Resolve’s minimum system requirements rather than the ideal system we would all have if money was no object.

 I’m a CSI (Colorist Society International) colorist and have been involved with Resolve both as a user, and consultant to post production companies for many years.
 I deal with high-end systems all the time.
 However, I feel there’s not a lot of information available about DaVinci Resolve minimum system requirements, yet that’s what many new users and content creators want to know.